wuyun1/choerodon-hap-ui/docs/react/customize-theme.en-US.md

 Note:

 - Importing styles from less files is necessary.
-  - If you import styles by specifying the `style` option of [babel-plugin-import](https://github.com/ant-design/babel-plugin-import), change it from `'css'` to `true`, which will import the `less` version of choerodon-ui.
+  - If you import styles by specifying the `style` option of [babel-plugin-import](https://github.com/ant-design/babel-plugin-import), change it from `'css'` to `true`, which will import the `less` version of choerodon-hap-ui.
-  - If you import styles from `'choerodon-ui/dist/choerodon-ui.css'`, change it to `choerodon-ui/dist/choerodon-ui.less`.
+  - If you import styles from `'choerodon-hap-ui/dist/choerodon-hap-ui.css'`, change it to `choerodon-hap-ui/dist/choerodon-hap-ui.less`.
 - When using `dva-cli@0.7.0+`, you should add the `theme` block to [.roadhogrc](https://github.com/dvajs/dva-example-user-dashboard/commit/d6da33b3a6e18eb7f003752a4b00b5a660747c31) instead of `package.json`.
 - If you want to override `@icon-url`, the value must be contained in quotes like `"@icon-url": "'your-icon-font-path'"` ([A fix sample](https://github.com/visvadw/dvajs-user-dashboard/pull/2)).